luixiao0/CPM.cu/README.md

 ```bash
 python3 tests/long_prompt_gen.py
 ```
+You can use this file to generate prompt to reproduce our results.
-You can use --help to learn more features about these scripts.
+You can also use --help to learn more features of this script.

 The output should be of the following format: